robertolrodriguez/MQTT-Arduino-Raspberry/Readme.md

    ![alt tag](https://github.com/DevKiHyun/MQTT-Arduino-Raspberry/blob/master/Image/arduino%20wifi%20shield.PNG)

-#5. check your IOT device
+#5.
+Check your IOT device
    When you finish to make IOT device, then you can check that it work well.

    Use codes in MQTT-Arduino-Raspberry/Test-arduino.